dnfield/flutter_svg/README.md

 certainly can do that in Flutter, but you then lose some of the benefit of having a vector format to begin with.

-While I'm making every effort to avoid needlessly changing the API, it's not guarnateed to be stable yet (hence the pre-1.0.0 version).
-To date, the biggest change is deprecating the `SvgImage` widgets in favor of `SvgPicture` - it became very confusing to maintain that name, as `Picture`s are the underlying mechanism for rendering rather than `Image`s.

 See [main.dart](/../master/example/lib/main.dart) for a complete sample.

 ## Check SVG compatibility